andrelandgraf/aileen/README.md

-# Aileen - AI something something... get it?
+# Aileen - AI Code Generation Platform

-An AI-powered development platform that helps developers build and deploy full-stack Next.js applications with automated infrastructure setup.
+Full stack application codegen platform.

-## Services Used
+## About

+Aileen is a vibe-coding/code-generation platform that builds Next.js applications with Neon databases based on natural language prompts.

+Each Aileen project is a standalone, version-controlled Next.js application with its own Neon database that is fully developed and managed by the Aileen agent.

+### Key Features

+- Creates projects with automated database, authentication, and development server setup
+- Manages project versions with database snapshots and version control
+- Provides an AI chat interface for collaborative development
+- Orchestrates complex initialization workflows using Vercel Workflows
+- Tracks and manages environment secrets per project version

-### Platform Services (Aileen itself)
+### Platform Services

-- **Neon** - Postgres database for storing projects, versions, and secrets
+- **Neon** - Serverless Postgres database for storing users, projects, project versions, and project secrets
-- **Stack Auth** - Authentication for platform users
+- **Neon Auth** - Platform user authentication powered by Stack Auth
-- **Assistant UI** - AI chat interface and conversation persistence
+- **Assistant UI** - AI chat interface with conversation persistence
 - **Mastra** - AI agents and workflow orchestration
+- **Vercel** - Platform hosting provider (Next.js hosting and Workflow Development Kit for background tasks)

-### Provisioned Per-App (for each project created)
+### Per-Project Provisioned Services

+Each created project includes the following:

-- **Neon** - Dedicated Postgres database with branching support
+- **Neon Database** - Dedicated Postgres instance
-- **Stack Auth** - Authentication provider (auto-configured via Neon Auth)
+- **Neon Auth** - Authentication configured by default
-- **Freestyle.sh** - Cloud development server with git integration
+- **Freestyle** - Development server (sandbox) and git repository

-## What Does It Do?

-- Creates projects with automated database, auth, and dev server setup
-- Manages project versions with database snapshots and git commits
-- Provides AI chat interface for development guidance
-- Orchestrates complex initialization workflows with Vercel Workflows
-- Tracks and manages environment secrets per project version

 ## Getting Started

+Follow these steps to run Aileen locally:

+### Prerequisites

+Before starting, you must create accounts with the following services and obtain the required API credentials:

+- **Assistant UI Cloud** - Required for the chat interface and conversation management
+- **Neon** (with Neon Auth) - Required for database provisioning and platform authentication
+- **Anthropic** - Required for inference (Claude Haiku 4.5)
+- **OpenAI** - Optional, backup model

+You can change the model provider by changing the `@ai-sdk` configuration in `src/mastra/agents/codegenAgent.ts`.

 ### Environment Variables

-Copy the example environment file and fill in your API keys:
+Copy the example environment file and fill in your API keys from the services above:

 ```bash
 cp example.env .env